Edragon/edragon.github.io/app-dat/RC-dat/RC-configurator-dat/betaflight-dat/betaflight-PID-dat/betaflight-PID-dat.md

 | Pitch Damping: Pitch:Roll D          |       |                                              |
 | Pitch Tracking: Pitch:Roll P, I & FF |       |                                              |
 | Master Multiplier:                   | 1.6   | Indoor: keep lower to avoid twitchy behavior |

+### Damping: D Gains

+Relatively high D-gain will dampen stick responsiveness and may make motors hot, but should help control fast oscillations and will improve prop-wash.

+Relatively low D-term gives quicker stick responsiveness, but will weaken prop-wash performance and reacting to external forces (wind).

+### Tracking: P & I Gains

+Increase the Tracking slider to sharpen the quads response to your influences; avoiding the nose of the quad going off course in any condition.

+Lower 'Tracking' values will will go off course on stick moves and in prop wash.

+High 'Tracking' may result in oscillation and fast bounceback (hard to see but you canhear).

+Excessive Tracking may result in oscillations and hot motors.

+### Stick Response: FF Gains

+Lower Stick Response will increase the **latency** of the quad movements to commands and may result in slow bounceback at the end of a flip or roll.

+Higher Stick Response will give snappier quad response to sharp stick moves.
+Too much Stick Response can cause flip or roll.

+Note: "I-term Relax" can reduce authority quads or if low Stick Response Gains are used.

+### Dynamic Damping: D Max

+Increases D max, the maximum amount that D can increase to during faster movements.

+For race quads, where the main Damping slider has been set low to minimize motor heat, moving this slider to the **right** will improve overshoot control for quick direction changes.

+For HD or cinematic quads, instability in forward flight is best addressed by moving the Damping slider (not the Dynamic Damping slider) to the **right**.
+Check for motor heat and listen for weird noises during quick inputs when moving this slider to the right.

+For freestyle quads, especially heavier builds, moving this slider to the **right** may help control overshoot in flips and rolls.

+Note: Generally overshoot in flips and rolls is due to not enough 'i-Term Relax', or motor desyncs, or inadequate authority (a.k.a.
+Motor Saturation).
+If you find that moving the Damping Boost slider to the right doesn't improve flip or roll overshoot, put it back to the normal position, and seek out the reason for the overshoot or wobble.

 ![](2025-09-15-03-31-37.png)